itk-dev-rpa/python-serviceplatformen/README.md

 ## Tests

-This project contains automated tests in the "test" folder.
+This project contains automated tests in the "tests" folder.
 To run these test you need to install the developer dependecies:

 ```bash